 This article will cover:

-- What to look for in a home appliance insurance company
+- How to pick a home appliance insurance plan

 - Ovens, ranges and stovetops